IAFPD Certificate in Psychological Coaching

 It builds on the Centre’s Certificate in Coaching and Certificate in Stress Management and Performance Coaching courses.
 The course takes a cognitive behavioural, rational emotive behaviour and solution focused approach to coaching and is based on the published books and articles of Professor Stephen Palmer, Professor Windy Dryden, Dr Tony Grant, Gladeana McMahon and Michael Neenan.
 Pre-course reading includes Rational Emotive Behavioural Coaching (Neenan and Palmer, 2001), Life Coaching: A Cognitive-Behavioural Approach (Neenan and Dryden, 2012).

 The course is suitable for coaches, managers, personnel staff, management consultants, counsellors, psychologists, trainers and others interested in learning about coaching.
-Delegates should have basic coaching skills and be currently coaching coachees, clients or staff.
+Learners should have some skills, knowledge and practice of solution focused cognitive behavioural coaching.
 If learners have not attended a formal coaching training programme, they are strongly advised to consider undertaking the Centre’s Certificate in Coaching course.

-Learners will be required to coach another student on the course, live in front of the group for the purpose of training-related group supervision and maintain a log of this experience to be included in a written assignment completed after attending the programme.
+Learners will be required to coach another Learner on the course, live in front of the group for the purpose of training-related group supervision and maintain a log of this experience to be included in a written assignment completed after attending the programme.
 In addition, pre-course reading for the course includes two set texts focusing on coaching psychology and the coaching relationship.
-(Potential students who do not have the time to prepare the presentation prior to the course are strongly recommended to apply only when they have the sufficient time to fulfil the mandatory course requirements.)

-This five-day programme provides delegates with an understanding of the psychology of coaching from a cognitive-behavioural perspective together with a range of advanced coaching skills.
+This five-day programme provides Learners with an understanding of the psychology of coaching from a cognitive-behavioural perspective together with a range of advanced coaching skills.

 • understand the nature of psychological coaching